tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 ----------
 ## SELECT BLOCK WITH VARIABLES
 We can also pass variables to 1-Block SELECT with the prefix `LET...IN` construct.
-These variables, which can be primitive types or accumulators, enable flexible computation and aggregation.
+The variables defined between `LET` and `IN` can be primitive types or accumulators, enable flexible computation and aggregation.

 ### Basic Syntax
 ```python